Jeeban-2006/Minor-Projects-Using-Python/README.md

 The repository covers a variety of topics including:

-Data Structures & Algorithms: Implementations of common algorithms, problem-solving challenges, and optimized solutions.
+.Data Structures & Algorithms: Implementations of common algorithms, problem-solving challenges, and optimized solutions.

-File Handling & Automation: Scripts to simplify repetitive tasks and demonstrate how Python can automate everyday processes.
+.File Handling & Automation: Scripts to simplify repetitive tasks and demonstrate how Python can automate everyday processes.

-Math & Logic-Based Programs: Projects focused on calculations, number theory, and logical problem-solving.
+.Math & Logic-Based Programs: Projects focused on calculations, number theory, and logical problem-solving.

-Mini Applications: Small-scale tools and applications showcasing practical use-cases of Python.
+.Mini Applications: Small-scale tools and applications showcasing practical use-cases of Python.

-Each project is written with clean and modular code, making it easy to understand, modify, and extend.
+.Each project is written with clean and modular code, making it easy to understand, modify, and extend.
 Well-commented scripts and simple folder organization ensure that beginners can follow along without difficulty.

 This repository is ideal for: